julienlargetpiet/flask_blog/README.md

 `mariadb -u database_username -p blog < start.sql`

-Also make sure to create one of the files for `mysqldump` command line password that is used in the blog.

-The file is located at `deployment_files/my.cnf`
+The configuration file is located at `deployment_files/my.cnf`

 Before copying it, make sure to change the database_password in this file.